Saddam2360/sunnah-life-360/README.md

 The global Muslim Ummah – the inspiration 🌍

-May Allah accept this effort and make it sadaqah jariyah for everyone involved.
+May Allah accept this effort and make it sadaqah jariyah everyone involved.

 🌟 Don't forget to star this repo and share with others if you find it useful!